Day 1 speaker

 Reshma serves on the Board of Overseers for the International Rescue Committee, which provides aid to refugees and those impacted by humanitarian crises, and She Should Run, which seeks to increase the number of women in public leadership.

-After Reshma’s keynote, Roman Mars will interview her on the keynote stage.
+After Reshma’s keynote address, she’ll sit down for an interview with Roman Mars.
 Stay tuned for more speaker announcements, coming soon!

 Thursday, June 6, 5pm